shafemtol/nostr-secure-messaging/anonymous-delivery.md

 amount of proof of work on every secret event is necessary.

-One could imagine having users subscribe to different prefixes of secret events, in order to receive only a subset them.
+One could imagine having users subscribe to different prefixes of secret events, in order to receive only a subset of them.
 This would reduce the anonymity set by the same factor.
 Relays would be able to get a better idea of who is messaging whom, especially for messages between users at different prefixes.

 Solution 2: Rendezvous Beacons